supreme2580/elysium-descent/docs/src/gdd/gameplay.md

 ## Turn-Based On-Chain Combat (Loot Survivor Dungeons)

-This phase shifts to a strategic, turn-based encounter against a unique boss generated and managed on the blockchain.
+This phase shifts to a strategic, turn-based encounter against a unique boss.

 ### Transition to Dungeons

 * **Activation:** This might involve interacting with a specific point or a UI prompt.
-* **On-Chain Interaction:** Uses `bevy_dojo` i.e. torii, controller & `starknet-rs`.

 ### Combat Mechanics